 However, since it relates to babies in Houdini, keeping their legs “unswaddled” can remove their ability for kicking their feet to loosen, dislodge, etc. their swaddling blanket.
 Even little kids’ legs can do much to mess up a high-quality baby wrap, thus, keeping their legs out if their swaddle can remove this issue.

-A 40x40 blanket is an ideal choice to help you get success in swaddling your baby
+- Use a blanket, which is big enough: A 40×40 blanket is an ideal choice to help you get success in swaddling your baby

 I highly recommend that you should swaddle your baby through the four-month sleep regression if it is possible.
 This means that you will be less likely to see the sleep regression, and in case you have experienced this, you could settle your infant to sleep with hands-on suitable techniques if still swaddled.